 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Virtually any object small enough to pass through the pharynx may be swallowed.
 Items commonly ingested by children include coins, small toys, pencils, pens and their tops, batteries, safety pins, needles and hairpins - they are mainly radio-opaque.
 Food-related items, such as fish and chicken bones, are more often ingested by older children and adults and tend to be radiolucent.
-In adults, dentures or parts from dentures can be swallowed accidentally and are reported in the literature.
-The swallowing of foreign bodies during dental procedures does not occur very often.
+In adults, dentures or parts from dentures can be swallowed accidentally.

-The majority of ingested foreign bodies will pass safely through the gut and be passed with faeces (those that reach the stomach have an 80-90% chance of passage), but some will cause damage to the gastrointestinal (GI) tract and/or become lodged.
+The majority of ingested foreign bodies will pass spontaneously.
+Although at least 80% of foreign objects pass without the need for intervention, some will cause damage to the gastrointestinal (GI) tract and/or become lodged.
 Patients swallowing foreign bodies are usually asymptomatic but symptoms can result.
 It may even lead to life-threatening obstruction of the upper GI and respiratory tracts.

 Oropharyngeal foreign bodies